 Nurse's Aide Certificate and Certification Programs

-A nurse's aide, often called a nursing assistant, provides basic daily care for patients in hospitals, nursing homes or long-term facilities.
+A nurse's aide, often called a nursing assistant, provides basic daily care for patients in hospitals, nursing homes or long-term care facilities.
 Although a high school diploma may be sufficient for a job in this field, a certificate program can help prospective nurse aides gain real-world experience and prepare for state certification.
 Nurse aides may be required to earn certification before finding employment in some professional settings, such as nursing care facilities.

 Depending on the state or school, a high school diploma or equivalent may be required for admission into the program.
 Candidates may also be required to submit to criminal background checks, physical examinations and drug screenings.